 Gabriela Cuevas Barron biography

-In 2017 Gabriela Cuevas Barron became the youngest and the second woman President of the Inter-Parliamentary Union (IPU).
-In her term, Gabriela worked to increase the prominence and prestige of the IPU as the global institution for parliamentarians.
-She is Honorary President of the IPU.
+In 2017 Gabriela Cuevas Barron became the youngest President of the Inter-Parliamentary Union (IPU).
+In her term, Gabriela worked to increase the prominence and relevance of the IPU as the global institution for parliamentarians.
+She is currently the Honorary President of the IPU.
 She was decorated with the grade of Chevalier de la Légion d’Honneur by the Government of France, and the Cavaliere di Gran Croce, Ordine Equestre di Saint’ Agata on behalf of the Government of the Republic of San Marino.

 Justin Koonin biography

-At a national level, Justin Koonin is President of ACON (formerly AIDS Council of New South Wales), Australia’s largest civil society organisation working on HIV prevention, care and support, and the health of sexuality and gender diverse people more broadly.
+At a national level, Justin is President of ACON (formerly AIDS Council of New South Wales), Australia’s largest civil society organisation working on HIV prevention, care and support, and the health of sexuality and gender-diverse people more broadly.
 He is a former chair of the New South Wales Gay and Lesbian Rights Lobby, the peak advocacy body for gay and lesbian people in that state.

 Justin Koonin’s work spans a diverse range of sectors.
 In addition to his efforts in health and human rights, he has worked as a postdoctoral researcher in mathematics at the University of Sydney, as a data scientist at PwC, and (currently) as a fund manager at Allan Gray.
-He holds a Ph.D. in Pure Mathematics from the University of Sydney, and is a Chartered Financial Analyst charterholder, as well as a Graduate of the Australian Institute of Company Directors.
+He holds a Ph.D. in Pure Mathematics from the University of Sydney, and is a Chartered Financial Analyst charter holder, as well as a Fellow of the Australian Institute of Company Directors.